cunninghamge/flash_cards_go/README.md

 ## Game Play
 Launch the flash card runner in the command line by running  `go run flash_cards`

 You can run the program with your own set of flash cards using a CSV file.
 The file should not have headers, and each line should have three fields: a question, an answer, and a category.
 See `./fixtures/default_cards.csv` for an example (these are the default cards for playing the game).
-To play with a custom set of cards, pass the location of your CSV file as an argument when launching the game, e.g. `go run flash_cards ./fixtures/test_cards.csv`
+To play with a custom set of cards, pass the location of your CSV file as an argument when launching the game, e.g.<br> `go run flash_cards ./fixtures/test_cards.csv`